neurotype

 Can my results change over time? +

-Your underlying hardware tends to be stable — these are biological dimensions, not mood states.
+Your underlying hardware tends to be stable.
+The dimensions describe long-running processing tendencies, not mood states.
 But measurement conditions vary.
 Stress, sleep, recent experiences, and life stage can shift where your responses land.
 Trauma can also shift dimensions (a Fearless profile can become Vigilant after PTSD).
 Retaking in different states reveals which dimensions are stable hardware and which are context-dependent.

 How does Compare work? +